Rectifiability of sets of finite perimeter in Carnot groups: existence of a tangent hyperplane: The Engel cone example

-where $H$ is given by the Campbell--Hausdorff formula Still in exponential coordinates, an explicit representation of the vector fields is:
+An explicit representation of the vector fields in $\R^4$ is:

 Clearly $\E$ is a Carnot group with step $s=3$, topological dimension $n=4$, homogeneous dimension $Q=2\cdot 1+1\cdot 2+1\cdot 3=7$, and dimension of the horizontal layer $m=2$.
-From now on, we shall use exponential coordinates to denote the elements of the group.
+From now on, we shall use the coordinates above to denote the elements of the group.